Querent-ai/querent-docs/querent/docs/configuration/ports.md

 | Cluster membership            | `${rest.listen_port}`     |   UDP    | 2222      |
 | GRPC service                  | `${rest.listen_port} + 1` |   TCP    | 3333      |

-It is not possible for the moment to configure these ports independently.

 In order to form a cluster, you will also need to define a `peer_seeds` parameter.
 The following addresses are valid peer seed addresses: